 My family embraces fall with a passion, from pumpkin picking to state fairs.
 We love it all.
 One of our fall favorite things to see is the beautiful, colorful leaves.

 Here are a few places we’ve visited or heard of that give us those awe-inspiring fall colors we look forward to every year.

-- Brown County, Indiana.
 There’s the town, which has nice shopping, but you really need to go to the local national forests.
 According to Brown County, they feature over 170,000 acres of forested land.
-Let me tell you, the views are breathtaking and it’s the perfect spot for fall colors in the midwest.
+Let me tell you, the views are breathtaking and it’s the perfect spot for fall colors in the Midwest.

-- Pocono Mountains, Pennsylvania.
-My cousin recently moved to Vermont, which has beautiful fall foliage, too.
-However, she shared with me the secret of the Pocono Mountains.
+The more I talk about fall colors with people who travel often, the more I hear about the secret of the Pocono Mountains.
 Their website even gives some great tips on where and when are the best times to see the fall colors.
 Check out their fall foliage forecast here.

 There are countless of other inspiring places to see the fall colors and other fall specialties, so I’m sure there will be more blogs to come.
 Stay tuned.
 Looking for a blog about a state you live in or are going to visit soon?
 Check out the “sort by state” feature.
 Have a happy fall!